jemalloc/jemalloc/INSTALL.md

     configuration, jemalloc will provide additional size classes that are not 16-byte-aligned (24, 40, and 56).

+* `--with-lg-vaddr=<lg-vaddr>`

+    Specify the number of significant virtual address bits. jemalloc uses pointer tagging if the pointer size is bigger than the required size for virtual addresses.
+By default the configure script determines this via CPUID information on x86_64 and uses default values for other architectures.
+This option may be useful when cross compiling.

 * `--disable-initial-exec-tls`

     Disable the initial-exec TLS model for jemalloc's internal thread-local